 \section{Introduction}

-There is currently a long literature on the numerical approximation of FBSDE with Lipschitz conditions (\cite{BouchardTouzi2004}, \cite{CrisanManolarakis2012}, \cite{GobetTurkedjiev2011}, \cite{Chassagneux2012}, \cite{Chassagneux2013} and references within).
-In this article we address the case of FBSDEs with drivers having polynomial growth in the state variable, which has not been studied before, and provide customized analysis of various implicit and explicit schemes.
-The importance of FBSDEs with non-linear drivers is due to the fruitful connection between FBSDEs and partial differential equations (PDEs).
-Many biological and physical phenomena are modeled using PDEs of parabolic type, say for $(t,x)\in[0,T]\times \bR^d$
+There is currently a long literature on the numerical approximation of FBSDE with Lipschitz conditions [\citet{BouchardTouzi2004}, \citet{CrisanManolarakis2012}, \citet{GobetTurkedjiev2011}, \citeauthor{Chassagneux2012} (\citeyear{Chassagneux2012,Chassagneux2013}) and references within].
+In this article, we address the case of FBSDEs with drivers having polynomial growth in the state variable, which has not been studied before, and provide customized analysis of various implicit and explicit schemes.
+The importance of FBSDEs with nonlinear drivers is due to the fruitful connection between FBSDEs and partial differential equations (PDEs).
+Many biological and physical phenomena are modeled using PDEs of parabolic type, say for $(t,x)\in[0,T]\times\bR^d$

-with $\cL$ a second order elliptic differential operator and certain measurable functions $f$ and $g$.
-A very large class of such equations can be linked to the solution process $\Theta^{t,x}=(X^{t,x},Y^{t,x},Z^{t,x})$ of certain forward-backward stochastic differential equations (FBSDE) with the following type of dynamics for $(t,x)\in[0,T]\times \bR^d$, $s\in[t,T]$ and $W$ a Brownian-motion
+with $\cL$ a second-order elliptic differential operator and certain measurable functions $f$ and $g$.
+A very large class of such equations can be linked to the solution process $\Theta^{t,x}=(X^{t,x},Y^{t,x},Z^{t,x})$ of certain forward--backward stochastic differential equations (FBSDEs) with the following type of dynamics for $(t,x)\in[0,T]\times\bR^d$, $s\in[t,T]$ and $W$ a Brownian-motion